Beatty solutions of almost Golomb functional equations

 \subsection{Sufficiency}

-The sufficiency of $d\in I$ rests on an \emph{absorption mechanism}: the first nesting $a(f(n))$ may exceed $n$ by one at repeat positions, and this excess is absorbed by the outer $a$ because $a(n+1)=a(n)$ at such positions.
-We isolate this mechanism as a lemma and then deduce the theorem.
+The sufficiency of $d\in I$ rests on the following observation.
+The first nesting $a(S(n))$ may exceed $n$ by one at repeat positions, and the outer $a$ cancels that excess because $a(n+1)=a(n)$ at every repeat position.
+This is isolated as a lemma, from which the theorem follows.